adelolmo/working-hours/README.md

 ```

 ### Yearly
-To get an overview of the year type `whr year`:
+Use the command `whr year` to get an overview of the year:
 ```
 Total work done this year: 257:00
 Total working days: 32